ANSI C: C89

 The ANSI standard was completed in 1989 and ratified as ANSI X3.159-1989 "Programming Language C." This version of the language is often referred to as "ANSI C".
 Later on sometimes the label "C89" is used to distinguish it from C90 but using the same labeling method.

 C90

 The same standard as C89 was ratified by ISO/IEC as ISO/IEC 9899:1990, with only formatting changes, which is sometimes referred to as C90.
-Therefore, the terms "C89" and "C90" refer to essentially the same language.
+Therefore, the terms "C89" and "C90" refer to a language that is virtually identical.

 This standard has been withdrawn by both ANSI/INCITS and ISO/IEC.

-C95
+C94/C95

-In 1995, the ISO/IEC published an extension, called Amendment 1, for the ANSI-C standard.
-Its full name finally was ISO/IEC 9899:1990/AMD1:1995 or nicknamed C95.
+In 1995, the ISO/IEC published an extension, called Amendment 1, for the C standard.
+Its full name finally was ISO/IEC 9899:1990/AMD1:1995, nicknamed C94 or C95.
 Aside from error correction there were further changes to the language capabilities, such as: